-Eight strange things that have caused traffic chaos
+Santa and swans, weird things blocking roads - CBBC Newsround

 However, the motorway police were still working to clear things up at lunchtime the following day - with cars still getting held up.

-People in Hampshire, southern England, driving to work got held up earlier that year when they found themselves face to face with a daring emu on the road.
+People in Hampshire driving to work got held when they found themselves face to face with a daring emu on the road.

 It is thought the cheeky bird had escaped from a nearby farm at about 08:30 that morning.